-- (1) The 102,044 Class A Subordinate Voting Shares and the 12,562,840 Class B Shares are held by Capinabel Inc. All of the outstanding shares of Capinabel Inc. are held by Ms. Isabelle Marcoux and Nathalie Marcoux and Messrs.
-Pierre Marcoux and Rémi Marcoux, corporations they control and trusts they are the beneficiaries of.
+- Member of the Governance and Social Responsibility Committee - Member of the Audit Committee - Member of the Human Resources and Compensation Committee - Lead Director - (1) Mr. Peter Brues was named President and Chief Executive Officer of Transcontinental Inc. as of December 10, 2021. - (2) On December 1, 2021, Mr. Yves Leduc was named special advisor to the Chair of the Board of Velan Inc. until January 12, 2022. - (3) The 4,000 Class A Subordinate Voting Shares are held by Isabelle Marcoux Holding Inc., a holding company controlled by Ms. Isabelle Marcoux. - (4) The 102,044 Class A Subordinate Voting Shares and the 12,562,840 Class B Shares are held by Capinabel Inc. All of the outstanding shares of Capinabel Inc. are held by Mr. Rémi Marcoux, Ms. Nathalie Marcoux, Ms. Isabelle Marcoux, Mr. Pierre Marcoux, corporations they control and trusts they are the beneficiaries of.
 Capinabel Inc. is controlled by Mr. Rémi Marcoux.
-As of January 12, 2021, the shares held by Capinabel Inc. represent 71.30% of the voting rights attached to all outstanding shares of the Corporation.
-Capinabel Inc. has entered into a monetization transaction with a Canadian chartered bank relating to 4,000,000 Class B Shares.
+As of January 11, 2022, the shares held by Capinabel Inc. represent 71.57% of the voting rights attached to all outstanding shares of the Corporation.
+Capinabel Inc. has entered into a monetization transaction with a Canadian chartered bank relating to 3,950,000 Class B Shares.
 The monetization transaction may be repaid in cash or through the transfer of Class A Subordinate Voting Shares.
-If the monetization transaction had been repaid on January 12, 2021 through the transfer of Class A Subordinate Voting Shares held by Capinabel Inc. would represent 61.96% of the voting rights attached to all outstanding shares of the Corporation shares of the Corporation as of January 12, 2021. - (2) The 4,000 Class A Subordinate Voting Shares are held by Isabelle Marcoux Holding Inc., a holding company controlled by Ms. Isabelle Marcoux. - (3) Of the 14,280 Class A Subordinate Voting Shares, 3,700 Class A Subordinate Voting Shares are held by AT Capital Inc., a corporation controlled by Ms. Annie Thabet.
+If the monetization transaction had been repaid on January 11, 2022 through the transfer of Class A Subordinate Voting Shares, he shares held by Capinabel Inc. would represent 62.41% of the voting rights attached to all outstanding shares of the coll outstanding shares of the Corporation shares of the Corporation transaction with a Canadian chartered bank relating to 3,950,000 Class B Shares.
+The monetization transaction may be repaid in cash or through the transfer of Class A Subordinate Voting Shares.
+If the monetization transaction had been repaid on January 11, 2022 through the transfer of Class A Subordinate Voting Shares held by Capinabel Inc. would represent 62.41% of the voting rights attached to all outstanding shares of the Corporation as of January 11, 2022. - (5) M. Olivier ceased to be director and President and Chief Executive Officer of Transcontinental Inc. as of December 9, 2021.
+He retired on December 15, 2021. - (6) Of the 14,280 Class A Subordinate Voting Shares, 3,700 Class A Subordinate Voting Shares are held by AT Capital Inc., a corporation controlled by Ms. Annie Thabet.